Wednesday, October 15, 2025

 being rewarded,

-and not be ashamed when the Lord appears.
+and not being ashamed when the Lord appears.

 This can clearly be seen in his letters to the Corinthians.